chongyangshi/budget-k8s/README.md

 * A **Virtual Private Cloud (VPC) network**, pre-configured in a reasonably locked down manner, but not obstructively so;
 * A **managed Kubernetes cluster** using Google Kuberenetes Engine (GKE), with best security practices (those not significantly elevating the personal project cost) configured out-of-box, on zonal mode with no cluster management cost;
 * A self-contained Google Compute Engine (GCE) **virtual machine for ingress load-balancing** using [Traefik Proxy](https://doc.traefik.io/traefik/), to avoid the high standing cost of GCP Load Balancers;
+* Wrapper module for quickly creating ingress endpoints for each hostname of services you wish to expose on the internet;
 * A pre-configured Google Container Registry (GCR) for storing private container images accessible from the cluster;
 * Pre-configured managed KMS encryption for all persistent disks and Kubernetes Secrets.